Perspective | Tax season kicks off Feb. 12. Here’s what to expect.

 One of the rules for getting a payment is that you can’t be claimed as a dependent.
 But it’s not just a matter of if you were claimed but “can” you be claimed by your parents.
 The question turns on whether the person is self-supporting.
 It’s possible this may be the case for a recent college graduate.
 But if you are providing more than half of the support for someone 17 and older, that person cannot get a stimulus payment under either of the stimulus relief legislation signed into law last year.
 There are provisions for payments of $500 in the first round and $600 in the second round for eligible children under 17, up to a total of $1,100 for a dependent child.

 Free file: The IRS has a partnership with the Free File Alliance, a group of tax software providers who have agreed to make their federal tax-return products available at no cost to taxpayers whose adjusted gross income was $72,000 or less in 2020.
-In some cases, you may also be able to have your state return filed for free as well.
+In some cases, you may also be able to have your state return filed free, as well.
 To ensure you are directed to this free service (and not to paid products by the same companies), go to irs.gov/freefile.

 Although the start of the tax season is delayed, taxpayers can begin filing returns now through IRS Free File partners, who are accepting tax filings in advance.
 The returns will be held and then transmitted to the IRS starting Feb.
 12.